Pullbacks of metric bundles and Cannon-Thurston maps: Introduction

 \section{Introduction}

-Given a hyperbolic group $G$ and a hyperbolic subgroup $H$ a natural question to ask is if the inclusion $H\map G$ extends continuously to $\partial H\map \partial G$ (see \cite{bestvinahp}).
-Such a map is popularly known as a Cannon-Thurston map in Geometric Group Theory.
-More generally, one may ask the same question for a pair of (Gromov) hyperbolic metric spaces $Y\subset X$.
-This question of Mahan Mitra (Mj) has motivated numerous work.
-The reader is refered to \cite{mahan-annals} for a detailed history of the problem.
+Given a hyperbolic group $G$ and a hyperbolic subgroup $H$ a natural question to ask is if the inclusion $H\map G$ always extends continuously to $\partial H\map \partial G$ (see \cite[Q 1.19]{bestvinahp}).
+This question was posed by Mahan Mitra (Mj) motivated by the seminal article of Cannon and Thurston (see \cite{CT}).
+In \cite{CT} the authors found the first instance of this phenomenon where $H$ is not quasiisometrically embedded in $G$.
+It follows from their work that if $G=\pi_1(M)$ where $M$ is a closed hyperbolic $3$-manifold fibering over a circle and $H=\pi_1(S)$ with $S$ (an orientable closed surface of genus at least $2$) being the fiber, then the boundary extension $\partial H\map \partial G$ exists.
+More generally, one may ask for a pair of (Gromov) hyperbolic metric spaces $Y\subset X$ if there is a continuous extension of the inclusion $Y\map X$ to $\partial Y\map \partial X$.
+Such an extension is by definition unique (see Definition \ref{ct-defn}) when it exists and is popularly known as the {\em Cannon-Thurston map} or {\em `CT map'} for short in Geometric Group Theory.
+The above question of Mahan Mitra (Mj) has motivated numerous works.
+The reader is referred to \cite{mahan-icm} for a detailed history of the problem.
 Although the general question for groups has been answered in the negative recently by Baker and Riley (\cite{baker-riley}) there are many interesting questions to be answered in this context.
-In this paper we pick up the following.
+In this paper, we pick up the following.